About the Expert

 Catherine Powell is an adjunct senior fellow in the Women and Foreign Policy program at the Council on Foreign Relations and a professor at Fordham University School of Law, where she teaches constitutional law, civil rights and civil liberties in a digital age, human rights, and comparative constitutional law.
 Her prior experience includes stints in former U.S. Secretary of State Hillary Clinton's policy planning office and in the White House National Security Council as director for human rights in the Barack Obama administration.
 Previously, Powell was founding director of the Human Rights Institute and the Human Rights Clinic at Columbia Law School, where she was on the faculty as a clinical professor.

-Powell currently sits on the American Journal of International Law (AJIL) board of editors and the American Society of International Law Executive Council.
+Powell currently is a member of the American Journal of International Law (AJIL) board of editors and is a vice president of the American Society of International Law.
 In addition to formerly serving on the Human Rights Watch board, she has been a consultant on national security and human rights matters for the Center for American Progress and the American Constitution Society as well as a visiting professor at Georgetown University Law Center (between 2012 and 2013) and Columbia Law School (spring 2007 and fall 2016).

 She is a graduate of Yale College and Yale Law School, where she was a senior editor on the Yale Law Journal.
 She has a master’s degree in public affairs from Princeton University’s Woodrow Wilson School of Public and International Affairs.
 After her graduate work, she was a post-graduate Ford fellow in teaching international law at Harvard Law School and then clerked for Judge Leonard B. Sand on the U.S. District Court of the Southern District of New York.